Create AI videos with 230+ avatars in 140+ languages.

 This will help you determine the content and style of the video, as well as the target audience you're hoping to reach.

-For example, if your goal is to teach people how to use a new software program, then you'll want to create a video that is clear and concise, with step-by-step instructions.
+For example, if your goal is to teach people how to use a new software program, you'll want to create a video that is clear and concise, with step-by-step instructions.

-On the other hand, if your goal is to improve customer service skills, then you might want to create a video that is more lighthearted and fun, while still providing useful information.
+On the other hand, if your goal is to improve customer service skills, you might want to create a video that is more lighthearted and fun, while still providing useful information.

 2. Choose the right video type

 Now that you know what you want your training video to achieve, it's time to choose the right video type.
+Each format works best for different learning scenarios.

 Talking head videos

+Talking head videos are essentially videos where a person (or people) talk into the camera.
 In the context of training videos, the talking head would likely be a subject matter expert (SME), who acts as a presenter and narrator for the video.

-Based on Clark & Mayer's Personalization principle, humans love to learn from coaches and characters, so the talking head in the video acts like a coach of sorts, guiding the learner through the process in a friendly manner.
+Based on Clark & Mayer's personalization principle, humans love to learn from coaches and characters, so the talking head in the video acts like a coach of sorts, guiding the learner through the process in a friendly manner.

 Screen recordings